Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 It also adds the token to the PortfolioBridgeSub with the proper sourceChainid Tokens in PortfolioSub has ZeroAddress but PortfolioBridgeMain has the proper address from each chain Sample Token List in PortfolioSub: \
-Symbol, SymbolId, Decimals, address, auction mode (432204: Dexalot L1 ChainId) \
+Symbol, SymbolId, Decimals, address, auction mode (432204: Dexalot Subnet ChainId) \
 ALOT ALOT432204 18 0x0000000000000000000000000000000000000000 0 \
 AVAX AVAX432204 18 0x0000000000000000000000000000000000000000 0 \
 BTC.b BTC.b432204 8 0x0000000000000000000000000000000000000000 0 \